aztecrex/docker-workshop/Part2.md

 ## Network Segmentation

 Say you want to protect your data store from any breach of your load balancer.
-In a data center, you might setup VLANS or even distinct physical cabling.
+In a data center deployment without containers, you might setup VLANS or even distinct physical cabling.
 For containers, Compose lets you create isolated networks within your application configuration.

 ### Default network